 The exercises all take the same format and you can decide whether to focus on learning vocabulary or improving your listening and speaking skills.
 Taking a fill-in-the-missing-word game format, you can either decide to write the correct answer yourself or select from one of four possible choices.
 With the speaking exercise, you can also say the correct answer out loud into your microphone and it should pick it up quite accurately.

 With more popular languages such as French, German and Italian you also have various grammar challenges for you to work through.
 These exercises again take the same game format as the ones in the Fast Track Fluency section, the only difference being that they focus on grammar points.

 In addition to this, some of the languages also have Cloze-reading sections where you can read longer texts in the language you’re learning and again input missing words.

-The whole aim of Clozemaster is to increase your vocabulary and it works with a spaced repetition method where words and sentences you have already learned pop up again after a certain period of time.
+The whole aim of Clozemaster is to increase your vocabulary and it works with a spaced repetition system (SRS) where words and sentences you have already learned pop up again after a certain period of time.

-Upgrading to the paid account also lets you create collections of words and grammar points that you want to focus on.
+Upgrading to the paid account also lets you create collections of words and grammar points that you want to focus on as well as customize the SRS settings.
 In this respect, it is similar to the Anki flashcards, just with the added bonus that there are already thousands upon thousands of words for you to work through, each in context and said out loud in the language you’re learning.

 After you click start, you’ll find a page proudly displaying its huge range of different languages and all you need to do is select the one you’re interested in learning (I chose Italian).